austinsherron/dotfiles/TASKS.md

 ## To-Do

+### Package Management

+- [ ] Fix symbolic link issue; seemingly caused by differences in symlink representation across os types
+    - [ ] My idea for a solution involves copying scripts/manifest to .chezmoiscripts/.chezmoidata before runs
+- [ ] Add mechanism to remove from system packages that are removed from manifests
+- [ ] Add post-install hooks for git repos

-### Linux
+#### Linux

-- [x] Automate git-credential-manager installation/configuration
-    - [x] Incorporate this into dotfiles init/bootstrapping
+- [ ] Update install script to use pkgmgr to install scripts

 ### tmux

 - [ ] Investigate incorporating at least pieces of oh-my-tmux

 ## Done

+### Package Management

+#### Linux

+- [x] Automate git-credential-manager installation/configuration
+    - [x] Incorporate this into dotfiles init/bootstrapping

 ### tmux